Ruibin2000/MLSystemProject_rc5018_jt4850_sj4025/README.md

 -->

 <!--
-Robot --> embed system, light model, memory
+Robot: embed system, light model, memory
 Disease in different plants with specific disease Scalable for model training, do not need to train for whole model when discovering a new disease for one plant.
 Just need to train the submodel
-Easy for re-training.
-The model consists of two submodels: classification for plant categories and another disease identification model.
+Easy for re-training.The model consists of two submodels: classification for plant categories and another disease identification model.
 They work sequatially. status quo used in the business or service infernce time, accuracy, memory usage
 -->